RollbarCustomerEng/build-quality-check/README.md

 ##Arguments:

---access-token - A Rollbar access token with read scope --code-version - The code_version of the error in Rollbar --item-threshold - The number of items above which quality is considered Failed
+--access-token - A Rollbar access token with read scope.
+--code-version - The code_version of the error in Rollbar.
+--item-threshold - The number of items above which quality is considered Failed.

 --checks - The number of times you check the item counts.
-Used for progressive deployments (canary, blue/green) --check-seconds - The number of seconds between each check.
-Used for progressive deployments
+Used for progressive deployments (canary, blue/green).
+--check-seconds - The number of seconds between each check.
+Used for progressive deployments.

 ##Return Codes: